fcorbelli/zpaqfranz/README.md

 ## This is zpaqfranz, a patched  but (maybe) compatible fork of ZPAQ version 7.15
 (http://mattmahoney.net/dc/zpaq.html)

-## An archiver, just like 7z or RAR style to understand, with the ability to maintain a sort of "snapshot" of the data.
+## An archiver, just like 7z or RAR style to understand, with the ability to maintain sort of "snapshots" of the data.

-At every run only data changed since the last execution will be added, creating a new version (just like a snapshot).
+At every run only data changed since the last execution will be added, creating a new version (the "snapshot").
 It is then possible to restore the data @ the single version.
 It shouldn't be difficult to understand its enormous potential, especially for those used to snapshots (by zfs or virtual machines).
 Keeps a forever-to-ever copy (even thousands of versions) of your files, conceptually similar to MAC's time machines, but much more efficiently.
-Ideal for virtual machine disk storage (ex vmdk).
+Ideal for virtual machine disk storage (ex backup of vmdk), virtual disks (VHDx) and even TrueCrypt containers.
 Easily handles millions of files and tens of TBs of data.
 Allows rsync copies to the cloud with minimal data transfer and encryption: nightly copies with simple FTTC (1-2MB/s upload bandwith) of archives of hundreds of gigabytes.
 Multiple possibilities of data verification, fast, advanced and even paranoid.
+And much more.
 A GUI (PAKKA) is available on Windows to make extraction easier.
-To date, there is no software, free or paid, that matches its characteristics.
+##To date, there is no software, free or paid, that matches this characteristics.##
 10+ years of developing (2009-now).